NASA-AMMOS/slim/documentation/starter-kits/ISSUE_TEMPLATES/github/feature_request.md

 ---
-name: Feature request
+name: New Feature
-about: Suggest an idea for this project
+about: Suggest a new feature for us to implement
 title: '[New Feature]: '
 labels: 'enhancement'
 assignees: ''